 - They’re Constructive with Criticism

 Constructive criticism, if strategized well, are accepted and almost always result in considerable improvements.
-Remember what they say, praise in public and correct in private.
+You know what they say, praise in public and correct in private.

 Considering that an untrained team generates poor results, training should never be something that is retired.
-Good managers know this and seize any and every opportunity to provide knowledge or guidance to employees.
-Techniques such as social learning help showcase the ambition needed to see good results, and a concern for the training of employees.
+Good managers know this and seize any and every opportunity to provide knowledge and guidance to employees.
+Techniques such as social learning help motivate employees to produce.

-To learn more about managing and training teams for success, contact us.
+To learn more about leadership development and training teams for success, contact us.